chengjiashen/phraseological-complexity-across-registers/Codes/README.md

 ENCOW_processing: This scrip extracts all two-word combinations of amod, advmod, and dobj dependencies and lemmas from the processed reference ENCOW16AX corpus.

 ENCOW_Dispersion: This scrip extracts all amod, advmod_v, and dobj word combinations based on year information from ENCOW16AX.
 This will be later used for dispersion calculations.

+Density: This script calculates phaseological density as ountlined in the report.